tommy-ca/tardis-machine/README.md

 - For Silver Kinesis: Confirm `--kinesis-silver-region` and stream name are correct; ensure IAM permissions allow `PutRecords` on the specified stream.
 - For Silver Kinesis: Review batching knobs regularly: `--kinesis-silver-max-batch-size` should stay below Kinesis `PutRecords` limits (500 records).
 - For Silver NATS: Ensure `--nats-silver-servers` points to healthy NATS servers and subjects are appropriately configured.
+- For Silver Redis: Ensure `--redis-silver-url` points to a healthy Redis instance and streams are appropriately configured for your routing needs.
+- For Silver Redis: Review batching knobs regularly: `--redis-silver-max-batch-size` and `--redis-silver-max-batch-delay-ms` should align with throughput requirements.
 - Confirm header contracts after schema updates by consuming a sample message and validating Buf-decoded payloads alongside the emitted `recordType` and `dataType` headers for Silver layer.
 - Track retries via application logs; repeated send attempt warnings indicate sustained pressure and should trigger broker-side health checks.
 - Re-run `npm run buf:generate` and rebuild whenever `schemas/proto` changes to keep binary payloads matching the deployed Buf schema version.